 An Overview of ELA Standards:

 Standards establish what students should know and be able to do by the end of a specified grade level.
 English Language Arts (ELA) standards are created and revised by stakeholders across the state, and are adopted by the Nebraska State Board of Education at the end of a 7-year cycle.
 The standards challenge students to develop the essential literacy skills needed to succeed in college, career, and life.
-They cover a broad array of core knowledge and proficiencies in areas such as reading, writing, and listening and speaking, For more information, please follow the Frequently Asked Questions (FAQs) link: FAQs
+They cover a broad array of core knowledge and proficiencies in areas such as reading, writing, and listening and speaking.
+For more information, please download the FAQs for 2014 ELA Standards

 Nebraska’s standards are organized with three levels of specificity:

 - K-12 Comprehensive Statements – Identify broad, general statements that are not grade-level specific and cover big ides in English Language Arts (Reading, Writing, Speaking and Listening, and Multiple Literacies.)

 - Grade-Level Expectations – Statements that identify what students should know and be able to do by the end of each identified grade/band.
 These are organized into categories, but not course specific.